JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

-Figure 1 plots the top 10 weather event types ranked by the human casualties (fatalities and injuries) inflicted by them in the United States from 1996-2011 as described in the *Data Processing* section above.
+Figure 1 plots the top 10 weather event types ranked by the human casualties (fatalities and injuries) inflicted by them in the United States from 1996-2011 as described in the *Data Transformations and Exclusions* section above.
 The top two ranking weather event types (TORNADO and EXCESSIVE HEAT) outweigh the casualties caused by the trailing eight weather event types combined.

 ```r